 I don’t think I’ll grab this palette a lot but I do think I’ll use the metallic and duo-chrome shades in this palette.
 I have some palettes with lovely matte shades which will look very cute with the metallic and duo-chrome shades in the Sigma Beauty Enchanted palette.

 Did you try this palette?
-What are your thoughts?
+If so, what are your thoughts?
+Let me know in the comments!